 Liver Problems and Risk of Developing Cancer

-Prolonged and heavy alcohol drinking hinders the proper functioning and development of the liver.
-It’s important to note that the liver is the most vulnerable body organ to the effects of this substance, as it’s where the breakdown of alcohol into acetaldehyde takes place.
+Prolonged and heavy alcohol drinking hinders liver functionality and development.
+It’s important to note that the liver is the most vulnerable body organ to the effects of excessive alcohol consumption.
+This is because the liver is the organ that breaks down alcohol into acetaldehyde.

 Ulcers and Digestive Complications